-The meal started with this delicious warm and fresh-baked gluten-free bread made with buckwheat flour.
-I loved it so much and had to pace myself so I didn’t fill up on bread!
+The meal started with this deliciously warm and fresh-baked gluten-free bread made with buckwheat flour.
+I loved it so much and had to pace myself, so I didn’t fill up on bread!

 Niche (Gluten-Free Food and Drink)

-Looking for a wonderful, cozy and totally gluten-free dining experience?
-If so, look no further than Niche Food and Drink, located in Angel and just a few minutes by foot from the Angel tube station.
+Looking for a wonderful, cozy, and totally gluten-free dining experience?
+If so, look no further than Niche Food and Drink, located in Angel and just a few minutes on foot from the Angel tube station.